menu

 Occupations and Workforce

-When you are in Advance - Bell City, you'll notice that it is more blue-collar than most other communities in America.
-38.51% of Advance - Bell City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Advance - Bell City is generally considered to be a blue-collar town.
+38.51% of the Advance - Bell City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Advance - Bell City is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Advance - Bell City who work in office and administrative support (12.31%), healthcare (10.04%), and management occupations (8.96%).

 Setting & Lifestyle